alumae/kaldi-gstreamer-server/README.md

 Speech should be sent to the server in raw blocks of data, using the encoding specified when session was opened.
 It is recommended that a new block is sent at least 4 times per second (less infrequent blocks would increase the recognition lag).
+Blocks do not have to be of equal size.

 After the last block of speech data, a special string "EOS"  ("end-of-stream") needs to be sent to the server.
 This tells the server that no more speech is coming and the recognition can be finalized.

+After sending "EOS", client has to keep the websocket open to receive recognition results from the server.
+Server closes the connection itself when all recognition results have been sent to the client.
+No more audio can be sent via the same websocket after an "EOS" has been sent.
+In order to process a new audio stream, a new websocket connection has to be created by the client.

 ### Reading results